Hitomi Ishikawa: From the breakout to the onset of Hepatitis B

-In February 1982, Hitomi's single "Hitorijime" was released, followed by "You Looked Like an Angel" in May.
+In February 1982, Hitomi's single "Hitorijime" was released, followed by "Kimi Wa Kagayaite Tenshi Ni Mieta" in May.
 While these were well received by fans, they did not sell many copies.
 In 1982, "Purple Mystery", written by high school student Kawagoe Susumu and sung by Ishikawa, was chosen as the best song of the year on NHK General TV's "Your Melody", and was released as a single in February 1983 with some lyrics revised.

 In September 1983, Hitomi released "Koi" ("Love").
 Seeking to break away from her idol image, she appeared in television dramas and published highly revealing gravure photos in magazine "GORO".
-She also published semi-nude gravure photos in "Sharaku" and "Playboy Eyes", and released a nude photo collection "Kokoro kawari" (Change of Heart) in November 1984.
-In May 1985, She released the song "Dream Capricorn", which was used as a commercial jingle for Naris Cosmetics.
+She also published semi-nude gravure photos in "Sharaku" and "Playboy Eyes", and released a nude photo collection "Kokorogawari" (Change of Heart) in November 1984.
+In May 1985, She released the song "Yume Kaikisen", which was used as a commercial jingle for Naris Cosmetics.

 "Secret Forest" was released in April 1986, and was the last single released under Canyon Records/NAV Records.

 In 1987 (at the age of 27), Ishikawa starred in his first musical, "The Emperor's New Clothes", but was struck by severe dizziness during rehearsals less than a week before the performance.
 When she was examined at the hospital, it was discovered by chance that she had developed hepatitis B, and she was suddenly hospitalized.
 Hitomi's future husband, Yamada Naoki, supported her as a staff member, treating her the same as before she became ill, and providing her with emotional support.